Frangidha/History-project/README.md

 <h1>Julius Ceasar</h1>
 Julius Ceasar is a website that allows users to go into depth of the life Julius Ceasar.
 It will give a detailed timeline of Ceasar political career until his death. it also gives a showcase of legendary battles that influenced his life.
-View the live site <a href="https://frangidha.github.io/History-project/" target=”_blank”>here</a>
+View the live site <a href="https://frangidha.github.io/History-project/" target="_blank" rel="noopener">here</a>

 <h3>Features</h3>
 <ul>